Baltic Cat Life Jacket

 - Achieve the perfect, secure fit for all breeds and sizes of cats using the easily adjustable webbings

-- Also provides protection from the elements whilst on adventures
+- It also provides protection from the elements whilst on adventures

 The Maja pet buoyancy aid has been developed specifically to keep your cats safe on the water.
 With a smaller neck opening and an extra under the strap, the Maja fits a cat perfectly.
 The cat life jacket also has a retro-reflective patch at the lifting handle and a D-ring for attaching a leash.